DavidMagda/classExercisesF18/02.helloWorld/README.md

 **1. Are your toolset(s) IDEs or "old school"?**

+IDE

 **2. Are your language implementation(s) translation, interpretation, or hybrid?**

+ruby is an interpreted language

 **3. What is the environment that you are programming?
 For example, are you writing native applications for an operating system?
 Are you embedded in a game engine, Web browser, Web server, database server, ....?**

+almost the entirety of my programs will run in the command line